curi/websites/close-reading/atlas-shrugged-2.md

 > He wanted to slap Philip’s face.

-That would have been a better response – and withdraw the money, too.
+That would have been a better response.
+Hank should withdraw the money, too.

 > “… What would happen to Henry’s **vanity** if he didn’t have us to throw **alms** to?
 What would become of his **strength** if he didn’t have **weaker people to dominate**? **What would he do with himself if he didn’t keep us around as dependents?** It’s quite all right, really, I’m not criticizing him, it’s just a law of **human nature**.”